Bio

 Artist Statement:

-I begin my work with the question, “if everything you do every day is considered art, how do you perform your life?” because it redefines daily living as a creative act.
-It also challenges each of us to participate, and through our incremental and conscious actions, personal empowerment accrues and transforms the collectivities we comprise.
+I begin my work with the question, “if everything you do every day is considered art, how do you perform your life?” because it redefines daily living as a conscious creative act.
+It challenges each of us to participate, and through our incremental and conscious actions, personal empowerment accrues and transforms the collectivities we comprise.

 CV: (available upon request)